KasiaBadgerResearch/Final_39_Congo/README.md

 ## 1. Question

-How have female and male primary school repetition rates evolved relative to one another in Congo between 1972 and 2012?
+How have female and male primary school repetition rates evolved relative to one another in the Republic of Congo between 1972 and 2012?

 - **Female repetition proxy**: Repeaters, primary, female (% of female enrollment)
 - **Male repetition proxy**: Repeaters, primary, male (% of male enrollment)